Athy11/Athy11/README.md

 # 💫 About Me:
-🌸Hi, I’m Cathyren Sacatani, you can address me as Athy!<br>👀 I’m interested in web and game development<br>🌱 I’m currently learning Augmented Reality<br>📫 How to reach me, send me an email to sacatanicathyren@gmail.com<br>😄 Pronouns: she/her<br>⚡ Fun fact: I like programming alone.
+🌸Hi, I’m Cathyren Sacatani, you can address me as Athy!<br>👀 I’m interested in web and game development<br>🌱 I’m currently learning Augmented Reality<br>📫 How to reach me, send me an email to sacatanicathyren@gmail.com<br>😄 Pronouns: she/her<br>⚡ Fun fact: I like baking and cycling.

 ## 🌐 Socials: